 Powell's Chapel will celebrate its 141st anniversary in July 2016.
-This is third of a series of blog posts to highlight the rich history of Powell's Chapel and its impact on the local community.
+This is fourth of a series of blog posts to highlight the rich history of Powell's Chapel and its impact on the local community.

 On March 10, 1929, Powell’s Chapel Baptist Church faced its darkest hour.
 On that Sunday morning, the congregation prepared for Sunday School when a spark from the flue landed on the shingle roof and ignited the building.

 According to newspaper reports, the fire fully engulfed the roof before anyone noticed it.
 The Home Journal in Murfreesboro reported that “Fifty or more people had gathered at the time for Sunday School and the furnishings and piano of the church were saved.”
 The church building burned to the ground.
 The congregation, however, vowed to continue meeting according to church spokesman Luther Vaughter.